EiNSTeiN-/roadrunner-filament-sensor/manual/WIRING.md

 ### I2C

-Generally, native I2C communication requires special purpose pins to be available on a microcontroller.
+Native I2C communication requires special purpose pins to be available on a microcontroller.
 Some boards have a dedicated connector available for I2C, but many do not.

+To find out which buses are compiled into your version of klipper, download `klipper.log` and search for `BUS_PINS_i2c`.
+There will be one line for each MCU with all i2c buses listed by name with the corresponding pins.

 Below are some of the common boards you might want to connect this sensor to.

 #### BTT SB2209/SB2240 (stm32 mcu)